Simran Singh is a student at Griffith University studying for a Bachelor of Arts degree in creative writing and art history.

 Lyrical Devices and Creative Characterisation

 Prometheus' characterisation is unique in a revolutionary way, as he calls for the downfall of Zeus, which is not a story told often.
-Usually history and mythology position itself as looking at social classes from a higher class perspective.
+Usually, history and mythology position themselves as looking at social classes from a higher class perspective.
 Rather, this time it's the underdog, the anti-hero who has his voice heard the most, along with the elements oppressed under Zeus' rule.

 © 2020 Simran Singh